00fox/Ds2vJoy/README.md

 Under central led, you'll find 4 checkboxes
 - Interrupt: Interrupt macros on release (even if timestamp not finished)
   - double, No sustain: we use release value of first source instead of 0xFF if timestamp is still in use and we have released sources
+    - second source too if first is not pushed and OrXor1
+    - third source too if first is not pushed, second isn't in used and OrXor1 + OrXor2
 - Pause: pause this mapping while a 'not' condition
   - otherwise:
     - if 'not' is a simple, and 'not' button is pressed, the mapping is interrupted